AmitaiOvadia/AmitaiOvadia/README.md

 </p>

 - :books: I’m currently pursuing my master's degree in **Computer Science** at the Hebrew University of Jerusalem.
 I have recently completed a dual major BSc in **CS & Physics**
-- :microscope: As per my MSc, I'm part of the [Micro-Flight Lab](https://www.beatus-lab.org/) - Our goal Understanding the mechanisms of insect flight and implementing them in biomimetic robots. <br>
+- :microscope: As for my MSc, I'm part of the [Micro-Flight Lab](https://www.beatus-lab.org/) - Our goal Understanding the mechanisms of insect flight and implementing them in biomimetic robots. <br>
 - My part is Developing and deploying a **deep learning features and objects detection** pipeline,<br>
     to detect interest points on the insects’ bodies and wings during flight.<br>
   I'm performing **3D reconstruction and simulation** of insects’ Flight and wings’ dynamics,<br>